Ninety Mile Beach, North Island

-Dr. Susie Wood from the Cawthron Institute is an expert adviser on the Curious Minds Grant.
+Dr Susie Wood from the Cawthron Institute is an expert adviser on the Curious Minds Grant.
 Susie is a senior scientist with expertise in freshwater and molecular ecology.
-She is passionate about protecting and improving aquatic ecosystem integrity and in the use of molecular techniques to monitor and understand these environments.
-She currently co-leads a large MBIE funded project (www.lakes380.com) which is assessing the current and historic health of NZ's lakes.
+She is passionate about protecting and improving aquatic ecosystem integrity and using molecular techniques to monitor and understand these environments.
+She co-leads a large MBIE-funded project (www.lakes380.com) assessing NZ's lakes' current and historical health.
 She is actively involved in outreach activities to community groups and schools.

 Classic Aero Machining Ltd

 Tony Wytenburg from Classic Aero Machining Limited provided the CAD design, prototyping, and final manufacture of the heating/optical LAMP reaction blocks for DNAiTECH.
-This project was a big departure from their everyday precision machining projects, building engines and other parts for experimental and WW1 and WW2 airplanes.
+This project was a significant departure from their everyday precision machining projects, building engines and other parts for experimental and WW1 and WW2 aeroplanes.

 Kamahi is a Dunedin-based company with expertise in precision electronics for innovative products.
 Edwin Nieman and his team developed the production PCB for DNAiTECH and the smartphone App for Android.